Drennan: Background

-Further Information
+Statistics

 According to statistics cited by Patrick Hanks, 1,113 people on the island of Great Britain and 592 on the island of Ireland bore the surname Drennan in 2011.
 In 1881 there were 404 people with the surname in Great Britain, primarily at Renfrewshire, Ayrshire, Lanarkshire, and Lancashire.
 In mid-19th-century Ireland, people with the surname Drennan were found mainly at County Laois and County Kilkenny.
-The 2010 United States Census found 4,233 people with the surname Drennan, making it the 7,821st-most-common name in the country.
+The 2010 United States census found 4,233 people with the surname Drennan, making it the 7,821st-most-common name in the country.
 This represented an increase in absolute numbers, but a decrease in relative frequency, from 3,927 (7,811th-most-common) in the 2000 Census.